Welcoming couples from New York, Hartford, Providence, Boston and beyond

 There are three issues that we call the Three A's that make it impossible for us to move forward:

 • Active Addiction: Active addiction is a compulsive behavior that interferes with the relationship.
 It has equally deleterious effects on the trust shared by partners.
+It is recommended that people who are suffering from active addition should seek the support of a detox center or substance abuse counselor before attending a couples retreat.

 • An Active Affair: A huge part of this work is the willingness of partners to engage in the therapeutic process together.
 The goal is to reestablish trust and connection and deepen your bond.
 During an active affair, your loyalties and connection have been severed, leaving your partner vulnerable.
 This scenario makes it nearly impossible to move forward with meaningful work until the affair has been ended.